 - Positions – Sit, Down, Touch, Stay

-Let me know how you get on and do send me pics/videos of your doggie dinner time fun, I’d love to see them!
+Let us know how you get on?
+Do send pics/videos of your doggie dinner time fun, we’d love to see them!

 If you would like help training your dog or puppy, contact Joy@JoyfulDogs.co.uk